Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 It’s crucial to remember that emotional distress is legitimate harm caused by medical negligence, and the victims have a right to seek compensation.
 Emotional distress damages are a component of medical malpractice claims, acknowledging the psychological harm endured by the victim.
 Pursuing these claims can aid in recovery by covering costs such as therapy and counseling, and compensating for pain and suffering.
 The emotional turmoil resulting from medical negligence should never be underestimated, and legal remedies are available to address these.

-Proving Emotional Distress in a Medical Malpractice Case
+Proving Emotional Distress In A Medical Malpractice Case

 Proving emotional distress in a Maryland medical malpractice case can be a complex process, but it’s an essential element in securing emotional distress damages.
 There are two forms of emotional distress, negligent infliction of emotional distress (NIED) and intentional infliction of emotional distress (IIED).
 For both, the distress experienced must be severe and persistent, not simply the usual stress or anxiety associated with injury or illness.